Berel Wein: Personal life and death

-Wein died in Jerusalem on August 16, 2025, at the age of 91, after several years of ill health.
-He was buried in the cemetery on the Mount of Olives.
+Rabbi Berel Wein died in Jerusalem on August 16, 2025, at the age of 91, following a period of declining health.
+His funeral was held at Beit Knesset Hanassi, and he was buried in the cemetery on the Mount of Olives.
+In one of his final interviews, when asked what the Jewish world needed most, he replied with a single word: "Positivity".